Castro19/authorization-and-authentication/docs/README.md

 - While implementing the logic for this bug, I realized that my approach to implementing **data-driven** features in web applications should start on the back-end.
 - In the future, I will keep all the buttons for the users and work on implementing the logic to verify permissions.
-- After this part is working, I will implement the front-end to view only the buttons available based on the user's role.
+- After this part is working, I will implement the front-end to view only the buttons available based on the user's permission.

 ## Problem 2: Never Trust User Input (XSS Attack Vulnerability)